What Is Labor Productivity?

 A lot of factors may affect productivity which are as follows-

 If the workers are subjected to overtime hours, the productively will be negatively impacted as the workers will feel tired and lethargic.
+They might lose their focus and end up making a lot of errors due to lack of energy and an effort to somehow finish the work and leave.

 - Motivation Level